carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   Add `interface` instead of, or in addition to, `impl`.

+    -   This could also take the form of `package Geometry library Shapes` for interfaces and `package Geometry impl Shapes` for implementation.
+If there's no additional library name path, `package Geometry library` versus `package Geometry impl`.

     -   Pros:
         -   Increases explicitness of an interface file, which is important because it becomes the API.